 A municipality may potentially be held liable if the street is in a dangerous condition or not built in accordance with approved plans.
 Another possible scenario in which a municipality may be liable is with a defectively maintained traffic control device, such as a red light.
 For example, where the actions of the government cause a pedestrian and oncoming traffic to both receive a green light at the same time.
 Governmental entities often have considerable immunities, and bringing a successful claim against them can be tricky and very fact sensitive.
 Immediate consultation with an experienced pedestrian accident lawyer is often the best was to insure a viable claim is not lost.

 If you have been struck by a car while on foot, you may be confused and in a state of shock.
 The first thing you should do is call the police and seek medical attention.
 File a police report even if you think the accident is not severe enough to warrant it.
 It is important to document what has happened.
 Next, if possible take photographs of the accident scene as well as the car that struck you.
 If any witnesses were present, be sure to get their contact information, as well as the contact information of the offending driver.
 Next, call your insurance company.
 Regardless of how you perceive what happened, you should never say you were “at fault” to the insurance company or the driver that struck you.
 Acknowledging the facts you know to be true is one thing.
 Speaking to “fault” is another, and you may not yet know of important facts needed for an accurate assessment of responsibility.
-Contact an experienced pedestrian accident lawyer right away so that you can build a strong case from the beginning, and to make sure that you meet any statutes of limitations to prevent your claim from being barred.
+Contact a professional, like the pedestrian accidents lawyers New Jersey trusts, right away so that you can build a strong case from the beginning, and to make sure that you meet any statutes of limitations to prevent your claim from being barred.